davidly/m68/README.md

 m68 can also load and run CP/M 68K .68k binary files.
 The cpm folder has the Digital Research C compiler, assembler, and linker along with some sample .c and .s apps that can be built and run.

+Trap 0 is used for linux-style syscalls, Trap 2 is used for CP/M 68K, and Trap 15 is used to mimic the 68k emulator

-usage: M68 <M68 arguments> <elf_executable> <app arguments>
+usage: M68 <M68 arguments> <executable> <app arguments>

        arguments:    -e     just show information about the elf executable; don't actually run it -h:X   # of meg for the heap (brk space).
-0..1024 are valid. default is 40 -i     if -t is set, also enables instruction tracing -m:X   # of meg for mmap space.
-0..1024 are valid. default is 40 -p     shows performance information at app exit -t     enable debug tracing to m68.log
+0..1024 are valid. default is 40 -i     if -t is set, also enables instruction tracing with symbols.
+                     -m:X   # of meg for mmap space.
+0..1024 are valid. default is 40.
+0 for CP/M.
+                     -p     shows performance information at app exit -t     enable debug tracing to m68.log
                      -v     used with -e shows verbose information (e.g. symbols)

 files:

-    * m68.cxx:      Loads programs and services Linux-style syscall() requests from apps
+    * m68.cxx:      Loads programs and OS services (Linux-style syscall() or CP/M 68K BDOS) from apps
     * linuxem.h:    Defines syscall IDs.
 Same values as for RISC-V 64 and Arm64.
     * m68000.cxx:   Emulates a 68000
     * m68000.hxx:   Header for the 68000